Working

 This breed is also prone to elbow dysplasia, caused by abnormal growth and development.
 This can affect dogs in varying ways, from the onset of arthritis to complete lameness.

-Other health problems that the AS is at risk of include hypothyroidism, which is where the bodily functions slow down.
-Signs that your dog may have this include obesity, excessive tiredness, and changes to the coat.
+Other health problems that the AS is at risk of include hypothyroidism and epilepsy.
+Signs that your dog may have this include obesity, excessive tiredness and changes to the coat.

 According to the American Kennel Club, the life expectancy of Anatolian Shepherds is 11 – 13 years.